PengjuZ/ChickenSV/Figures/Figure6/README.md

-# Identification of candidate regions related to feather color.
+# Identification of candidate regions related to feather color